Rum Point Wreck Bar & Grill

 On Sundays, it's overwhelmingly locals who pack the long dock with their boats.
 Visitors take the special ferry service offered from George Town or come by rental car to spend the day, relax in a hammock or snorkel out front.

-On select Tuesdays, as many as 120 Disney Cruise Line passengers jump ship for Rum Point, but the long beach generally absorbs these mouseketeers with ample room left over.
+On select Tuesdays, when scores of Disney Cruise Line passengers jump ship for Rum Point, the long beach generally absorbs them with ample room left over.

 The grill's extensive menu is an interesting mix of West Indian and American fare, everything from spicy red conch chowder, conch fritters and thick jerk pork sandwiches to salads, club sandwiches, hamburgers and hot dogs.